-Plug-in hybrid tech makes the 508 more relevant to company car users, but watch out for potentially high insurance costs.
+Plug-in hybrid tech makes the 508 more relevant to company car users, but insurance costs might be a little higher than expected

 Despite its sleek looks, the Peugeot 508 shouldn’t cost an arm and a leg to run, offering reasonable economy and CO2 levels.

-However, the best economy figures in the 508 range come from the plug-in hybrid 225 model.
+The best economy figures in the 508 range come from the plug-in hybrid 225 model.
 The PHEV is able to travel between 33-39 miles solely on electric power, with claimed combined fuel consumption of 166-235mpg.
 Of course you'll need to ensure you charge the battery regularly to get anywhere near these figures in real-world driving.
-CO2 figures are 29-38g/km, ensuring low Benefit-in-Kind (BiK) company car tax.
+CO2 figures are 30-38g/km, ensuring low Benefit-in-Kind (BiK) company car tax.

 When it comes to insurance, it’s likely that the 508 will be broadly competitive with its class rivals.
 But some competitors do have lower groupings, especially for entry-level models.
 The 1.5-litre diesel will be the cheapest to insure, with groups ranging between 22 and 24.

 The more powerful 508s fall into groups 29 to 32 for the diesels and 28-34 for the petrols, while the plug-in hybrid falls into groups 31-33, depending on trim level.

 The Peugeot 508 has average residuals of 40 per cent over three years and 36,000 miles, which isn’t bad when you consider that the family hatchback class is falling out of favour with new car buyers.
 The best performing model in the 508 range is the Sportswagon PHEV in GT trim, which holds onto around 43 per cent over the same three year period.